mmmries/blog/source/_posts/2015-09-03-hiring-apprentices.markdown

 title: "Hiring Apprentices"
 date: 2015-09-09 14:44:39 -0600
 comments: true
-categories: hiring, apprenticeship, mentoring, ruby
+categories: hiring apprenticeship mentoring ruby
 ---

 The [MX](http://mx.com/) apprenticeship has been a lot of work and fun so far.